yuvalmGS/gigaspaces-wiki-jekyll/xap97net/product-architecture.markdown

 ## Core

 The core module of XAP.NET provides APIs for direct access to space.
-The main interface is the {{ISpaceProxy}} interface, which enables the basic interaction with the space.
+The main interface is the `ISpaceProxy` interface, which enables the basic interaction with the space.
 The core components include basic infrastructure support such as Space construction, storing and retrieving objects from the space, subscribing for notifications, etc.

 ## Events